 Maryland law raising smoking age goes into effect Tuesday

-A new law barring teenagers in Maryland from buying tobacco products like cigarettes and electronic cigarettes goes into effect Tuesday.
+A new law barring teenagers in Maryland from buying tobacco products including electronic smoking devices goes into effect Tuesday.

-News outlets report the law will raise the age to purchase cigarettes, cigars and vaping products from 18 to 21 for all residents except active-duty military members.
-The bill passed this year, and lawmakers say it's an effort to prevent young people from getting hooked on nicotine.
-Fourteen other states have similar legislation.
+The law raises the age to purchase cigarettes, cigars and vaping products from 18 to 21 for all residents except active-duty military members.
+Legislators say the law covers all electronic smoking devices and their parts and accessories.
+Fourteen other states have similar legislation seeking to prevent young people from getting hooked on nicotine.

-The law goes into effect as the Centers for Disease Control and Prevention investigates a mysterious lung illness among vapers, and the federal government moves to ban certain flavors that appeal to young people.
+The law is taking effect as the Centers for Disease Control and Prevention investigates a mysterious lung illness that has killed some vapers.

-The Baltimore Sun reports enforcement will focus on sellers, not underage people who own the products.
-Retailers that break the law face fines.
+The Baltimore Sun reports enforcement will focus on sellers, not underage buyers.
+Retailers that break the law face fines that escalate from $300 for a first offense to $3,000 for subsequent violations.

 Comments